 If you’re in the market for a phone for your son or daughter, you need to make sure that you’re not going to end up with massive bills.
-Take a look at how to find the best mobile contract for children.
+Take a look at how to find the best mobile phone contract for children.

 I recently bit the bullet and let my daughter have a mobile phone.
 She will be going to secondary school in just over 6 months and all of her friends seem to have one.